TahaAslani/PharmBERT/README.md

 cd PharmBERT-main/
 ```

-## Install dependancies
+## Install dependencies
-We recommend creating a new conda enviroenmet
+We recommend creating a new conda environment
 ```
 conda create -n PharmBERT python=3.8.10 -y conda activate PharmBERT
 ```
-Alternatively, you can install python 3.8.10 in a different way.
+Alternatively, you can install Python 3.8.10 in a different way.
 For example
 ```
 conda install python=3.8.10 -y
 ```

-Install the rest of the dependancies:
+Install the rest of the dependencies:
 ```
 bash 1-install-dependancies.sh
 ```

 You also need Cuda installed on your machine.
-We used cuda 11.1.
+We used Cuda 11.1.

 ## Perform the domain-specific pre-training
 To pretrain the uncased model: